lbozhilova/lbozhilova.github.io/_posts/2022-11-14-code-for-noncoders.md

 This ended up being a bit of a ramble, so thank you for sticking with me so far.
 Perhaps my writing could use a style guide...

 I hope this post helped remind you that code, like maths, can be intimidating for those who do not use it regularly.
-I also hope that it convinced you that it is on us to be aware of that when programming, especially when our audience is significantly less experienced than us.
+I also hope that it convinced you that it is on us to be aware of this when programming, especially when our audience is significantly less experienced than us.
 There are some ways in which inexperienced coders differ from experienced ones, e.g. in how they approach documentation.
 We can choose to act on these differences and make their lives easier.
 There are also ways in which good code is universally good for everyone.
 Writing modularly, and following a consistent style are good examples of this.
 And, you know, making sure our code does what it says on the tin...

 Before I sign off, special thanks to Laura Kremer, Tom Barton-Owen, Fei Gao, Malwina Prater, and Shafiqur Rahman for helpful discussions on this topic.
 And to everyone at the workshop who nodded in agreement.
 I love a bit of validation.